srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/07-Implement the Azure IoT Hub.md

 1. To add a new IoT device, scroll down to the **Device management** section and click **Devices (1)**.
 Then, click **+ Add Device (2)**.

 	![](../images/lab7-image4.png)
-**Note:** If you are not able to see the left navigation pane please try out zoom out/in in the browser settings inside the lab vm.
+**Note:** If you are not able to see the left navigation pane, please try out zoom out/in in the browser settings inside the lab vm.

 1. Provide a **Device ID** for your new IoT device, **<inject key="DeploymentID" enableCopy="false" />** **(1)**, and click the **Save (2)** button.
 This will create a new IoT device identity in your Azure IoT Hub.